-education.
-On the other hand, ethnic mix in schools does not appear to have an important bearing on prices and the housing market reveals no preference for higher expenditures, generally and on any specific resources, or preferences for smaller classes and schools.
+The results also suggest that households pay an additional premium for a favourable distribution of pupil characteristics in these schools - which we represented by higher mean achievements at age 7.
+This premium this seems to be linked to the willingness of households to pay for a more favourable family income distribution in the school - namely, fewer children on free school meals - rather than school effectiveness at the earliest stages of education.
+On the other hand, ethnic mix in schools does not appear to have an important bearing on prices and the housing market reveals no preference for higher school expenditures, generally and on any specific resources, or preferences for smaller classes and schools.

-As it turns out, we are unable to say if households know exactly what they are paying for.
-The magnitudes of the effects of school composition and value-added on house prices are similar to each other, so a one point increase in test scores at age 11 is valued the same, irrespective of whether this is achieved through value-added or peer group composition.
-One potential explanation is that parents use the headline, end-of-primary test results as an indicator of academic effectiveness, but do not have adequate information to differentiate between school results that arise because of high teaching quality, as captured by a higher value-added, and results that come about because the school is enrolling high achieving pupils from the start.
+As it turns out, we are not completely able to say if households know exactly what they are paying for.
+The magnitudes of the effects of school composition and value-added on house prices are similar to each other, so a one point increase in school average test scores at age 11 is valued the same, irrespective of whether this is achieved through value-added or school composition.
+One potential explanation is that parents use the headline, end-of-primary test results as an indicator of academic effectiveness, but do not use other school-level information adequately to differentiate between school results that arise because of high school effectiveness, as captured by a higher value-added, and results that come about because the school is enrolling high achieving pupils from the start.
 An implication of this conjecture is that households are paying in part for aspects of schools that are unlikely to make much difference to their own child's achievement.
-However, a second and more likely explanation is that parents value both academic effectiveness and composition aspects of school quality.
+Another possibility is that value-added is really just another dimension of school composition, reflecting the average rate of progress of pupils enrolling in a school, but unrelated to the expected gains the school would generate for a child picked at random.
+The implication then is that parents pay to access schools that admit fast-progressing pupils, even though these schools offer no obvious academic benefits to their own child.
+Both these scenarios seem theoretically and empirically unappealing.
+The most plausible explanation that is consistent with our results is that parents value both academic effectiveness and composition aspects of school quality, because they are interested in their own child's academic progress, as well as the social status of their child's peers.
 Either way, the statistical association between school value-added and house prices seems empirically indestructible, regardless of what we do to control for school composition.
 This finding persuades us that parents really do care about value-added when they value schools.